Amazon Marketplace

 ATC is a metric that indicates how many customers have added a product to their cart.
 It is an important indicator of purchase intent and conversion funnel effectiveness.
 The ATC rate shows whether a product appears interesting but hasn't yet led to purchases.

-Open term pageAVN
+Open glossary pageAVN

 Annual Vendor Negotiations - Jährliche Verhandlungen